Credit CardsArticles

 .

-Here, we explain what credit card holds are, how they work, how long they last and how to avoid them.
+We’ll examine the two types of credit card holds, how they work, how long they last and how you can avoid them.

 What is a credit card hold?

-A credit card hold is a temporary hold on part of your credit line that you’re not able to use until funds are released.
-Two types of credit card holds exist — credit card authorization holds and credit card administrative holds.
-Here’s how they work:
+A credit card hold is a temporary hold on part of your credit line that you cannot use until funds are released.
+There are two types of credit card holds: credit card authorization holds and credit card administrative holds.

 Credit card authorization holds

 A credit card authorization is a pending charge initiated by a company or service provider to ensure the card works and that there are enough funds available to pay your final bill.
-Hotels, for example, may authorize a certain amount per night as a backup to cover the room rental and incidentals, like food or drinks charged to the room.
+This is often seen at gas stations, hotels and rental car companies.
+Hotels may authorize a certain amount per night as a backup to cover the room rental and incidentals, such as food or drinks charged to the room.

 For short hotel stays, the final bill may be charged to your card at the end of your stay, and the card company will release the hold at that time.
 But if you stay for an extended period, the hotel may charge your card for balances due periodically.
-And if you prepaid for the stay through a service like Booking.com or Hotels.com, there may be no additional charges at checkout – as long as you didn’t use the minibar or charge anything else to the room.
-Gas stations and car rental agencies are other examples of companies that may process card authorizations.
+And if you prepaid for the stay through a service such as Booking.com or Hotels.com, you may incur an additional hold when you check in.
+Although you’ve paid for your room, the hotel needs to have a method of payment on hand in case you use the minibar or charge something to the room.

 Credit card administrative holds

-A credit card issuer may place an administrative hold on your account if you exceed your credit limit to ensure you don’t use your card until you pay down your balance below your limit.
+A credit card issuer may place an administrative hold on your account if you exceed your credit limit.
+This helps ensure you don’t use your card until you pay down your balance below your limit.
 You can also receive an administrative hold if you regularly make late payments — which could lead to your card being canceled altogether.

 How long do credit card holds last?

-Authorization holds release after you settle a final bill and the transaction clears, which could take several days.
-Since authorizations for a hotel room or rental car could stick around until you check out or return the car, it’s important to plan for them.
-Otherwise, you could be left with less room to charge expenses on vacation — and that’s not a good problem to have while miles away from home or abroad.
+Authorization holds release after you settle a final bill and the transaction posts to your credit card, which could take several days or more.
+Authorizations for a hotel room or rental car could stick around until you check out or return the car, days or weeks later, so it’s essential to plan for them.
+Otherwise, you could be left with less room on your card to charge expenses on vacation — and that’s not a good problem to have while miles away from home or abroad.

-Administration holds and credit card account suspensions initiated by the card company as an adverse action could last until you pay down the balance.
-However, you may avoid these holds entirely by keeping up with on-time payments and maintaining a balance under the credit limit.
+Administrative holds and credit card account suspensions initiated by the card company as an adverse action could last until you pay down the balance.
+You can avoid these holds entirely by keeping up with on-time payments and maintaining a balance under the credit limit.

 Tip: If you ever need a credit limit increase to make a purchase, it’s better to contact the card issuer and request it prior to using your card.